alphagov/data-community-tech-docs/README.md

 ## Troubleshooting

-Run `bundle update` to make sure you're using the most recent Ruby gem versions.
+Do not run `bundle update` because the website only builds with the current package versions, given the old version of ruby.
+You could try using a more recent version of ruby, and recent versions of all the packages.

 Run `bundle exec middleman build --verbose` to get detailed error messages to help with finding the problem.